illegibility: can America write?

 suffer because of something that the student cannot control or improve:

+someone else's scrawl.
 (This may explain why students who could

 legitimately gain permission to keyboard their SAT essays have